openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/help/upgrade-quickstart-network.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This document explains the process for backing up, and upgrading your OpenZiti Controller and OpenZiti Router(s).
+This document explains the process for backing up, and upgrading your controller and router(s).

 <Tabs groupId="backup-network">
 <TabItem value="non-docker-quickstart" label="Non-Docker Quickstart">